coax-dev/coax/doc/index.rst

     :align: center

-Create simple, reproducible RL solutions with OpenAI gym environments and JAX-based function approximators.
+Coax is a modular Reinforcement Learning (RL) python package for solving OpenAI Gym environments with JAX-based function approximators.

 Install
 =======

-**coax** is built on top of JAX, but it doesn't have an explicit dependence on the ``jax`` python package.
+Coax is built on top of JAX, but it doesn't have an explicit dependence on the ``jax`` python package.
 The reason is that your version of ``jaxlib`` will depend on your CUDA version.

 To install ``coax`` and ``jax`` together, please select the configuration that applies to your